-During the Autumn term we were overwhelmed with the continued support of our Little Oaks Forest School parents, the huge amount of generous donations that we collected on behalf of the Epsom and Ewell Food Bank, Trussell Trust.
+During the Autumn term we were overwhelmed with the continued support of our Nonsuch Park Forest School Little Oaks parents and the huge amount of generous donations that we collected on behalf of the Epsom and Ewell Food Bank, Trussell Trust.

-At our Little Oaks Forest School Sports Day Event in June 2018 raised over £200 for the British Heart Foundation.
+At our Nonsuch Park Forest School Little Oaks Sports Day Event in June 2019 raised over £200 for the British Heart Foundation.